samvera-labs/allinson_flex/README.md

 $ rails generate allinson_flex:works
 ```

-To run the generator against specific models, pass the command an argument like:
+To run the generator against specific models, pass the command a model_name argument like:

 ```bash
 $ rails generate allinson_flex:works image
 ```

-and for mulitple models...
+You can pass it multiple arguments for mulitple models, like:

 ```bash
 $ rails generate allinson_flex:works audio book